biostar-dev/g-sdk/docs/_apis/connect.md

 toc_label: "Connect"
 ---

+For the device gateway only.
+Refer to [the Connect Master API]({{'/api/connectMaster/' | relative_url}}) for the master gateway.
+{: .notice--info}

 ## Overview

-The Connect API is for managing the connections between the gateway and BioStar devices.
+The Connect API is for managing the connections between the device gateway and BioStar devices.
 There are two connection modes according to the direction of the connection.

 ### Connection Mode